oliversinz/spring-blog-api/README.md

 # Spring Blog API

-## Simple Spring Boot Blog Application RESTful API including Basic Auth Security
+## Simple Spring Boot Blog Application RESTful API including Basic Auth

 The application is secured using role based Basic Auth.

 Application users can access all GET endpoints, POST, PUT and DELETE endpoints can be accessed depending on business logic.